 • Countryman, Matthew J. Up South: Civil Rights and Black Power in Philadelphia.
 Philadelphia: University of Pennsylvania Press, 2006.

 • Sugrue, Thomas J. Sweet Land of Liberty: The Forgotten Struggle for Civil Rights in the North.
 New York: Random House, Inc., 2008.

 • McKee, Guian A. The Problem of Jobs: Liberalism, Race, and Deindustrialization in Philadelphia.
 Chicago: University of Chicago Press, 2008.

 End of Unit Assessment

 Each of the lessons focused on a different form of organizing for political action: letter-writing, boycotting, and organizing meetings.
 Have students each write a persuasive essay indicating which form of action they think holds the promise of the most success in trying to change societal attitudes and public policy.
+Students should be asked to identify particular passages in the primary sources to back up their assertions.
 Evaluate their writing not only using a rubric for persuasive essays but also by how they analyze and use the information found in the primary sources in this unit.

 Plans in this Unit